Thomas Darcy, 1st Baron Darcy de Darcy: Marriage and issue

 A letter signed "D. Darcy", believed to have been written by Dousabella to her husband in January 1537, appears actually to have been written by Dorothy, the wife of George Darcy.

-In or before 1500 he married Edith Sandys (died 22 August 1529), daughter of Sir William Sandys and Margaret Cheyne and widow of Ralph, Lord Neville (died 1498), son of Ralph Neville, 3rd Earl of Westmorland.
+In or before 1500 he married Edith Sandys (died 22 August 1529), daughter of Sir William Sandys and Edith Cheyne, daughter of Sir John Cheyne and widow of Ralph, Lord Neville (died 1498), son of Ralph Neville, 3rd Earl of Westmorland.
 They had a daughter: